racoelhosilva/FSI_ctfsAndLogbooks/CTF5.md

 * The program is not compiled as Position-Independent Executable (PIE).
 * There are segments with both Read, Write, and Execute (RWX) permissions.

-## Code Analysis
+## Finding an Exploit

-Analysing the source code given, we can see that:
+Analyzing the source code given, we can see that:
 1. The program has a function `readtxt(char* name)` that takes a file name as input and reads it using the `cat` command.
 The filename, without the extension, should be fewer than 6 characters.
 2. If we can set the parameter `name` in the `readtxt` function and invoke it by modifying the `fun` function pointer, we will be able to get the flag.
 3. There is a buffer overflow vulnerability in the code:
     * On line 18, a buffer is defined with a size of 32 bytes: `char buffer[32];`.
     * On line 26, the program uses `scanf("%45s", &buffer);`, which reads up to 45 bytes from standard input into the buffer, allowing for a potential overflow.

-## Attack
+## Exploiting the Vulnerability

-Based on the previous analysis, our idea was to overwrite the `fun` function pointer to point to `readtxt` and set the parameter to "`flag`".
-That way, the code would continue its "normal" execution and run the function `readtxt(flag)`.
+Based on the previous analysis, our idea was to overwrite the `fun` function pointer to point to `readtxt`, when called with `buffer`, and set the parameter to "`flag`".
+That way, the code would continue its "normal" execution and run the function `readtxt("flag")`.

 ### Step 1: Locate the `fun` Pointer

-First, we run GDB and found addresses of `readtxt` and `echo` functions:
+First, we run GDB to find the addresses of `readtxt` and `echo` functions:

 <p align="center" justify="center">
   <img src="./assets/CTF5/step2.png"/>